Shubashkaran/Shloka/README.md

 # Shloka
-Face Detection and Social Distancing Detection using Python and OpenCV.
+Face Mask Detection and Social Distancing Detection using Python and OpenCV.

 Dependencies:
 1. face-detection